69. Mosbacher Kolloquium - "Synthetic Biology - from Understanding to Application"

 March 22- 24, 2018

 The traditional spring meetings of the German Society for Biochemistry and Molecular Biology (GBM) are held annually in the picturesque town of Mosbach to promote the exchange of scientific ideas and to foster the education of young scientists.
-The scientific theme of the 68th meeting is "Cell Organelles - Origin, Dynamics and Communication".
+The scientific theme of the 69th meeting is "Synthetic Biology – from Understanding to Application".

 We look forward to seeing you in Mosbach.

 Victor Sourjik, Anke Becker, Matias Zurbriggen, Wilfried Weber